Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: Locally homogeneous multisymplectic manifolds. The group of multisymplectic diffeomorphisms

 Evaluating $\eta'$ at $x$ we find that $\eta' (x) = \eta (x)$, hence $X' (x) =v$.
-Then, we localize the vector field $X'$ in such a way that the closure of its support is compact and is contained in $U$.
-Then, we can extend this vector field trivially to all $M$ and this extension is locally Hamiltonian.
+We then localize the vector field $X'$ in such a way that the closure of its support is compact and is contained in $U$.
+We can then extend this vector field trivially to all $M$, and this extension is locally Hamiltonian.
 Finally the value of this vector field at $x$ is precisely $v$.